 The care and use of vertebrate animals at TWU is supervised by the Institutional Animal Care and Use Committee (IACUC), the Animal Care Technician and the Consulting Veterinarian.
 In order to ensure that approved space is available in the Animal Facility for newly purchased animals and to ensure that animals are purchased from approved vendors, written approval is required from the IACUC for purchase of live, vertebrate animals.
 An appropriately signed IACUC ANIMAL PURCHASE FORM on file with the IACUC Chair and the Animal Care Technician signifies IACUC approval of said order.
+A copy of Animal Purchase Form must be sent along with requisition to purchasing.
 Please contact Lynda Uphouse, ext.
 2356 in the Biology Department for appropriate documents and further purchasing details or see the TWU IACUC website.

 Computer and Related Equipment

-You MUST get a quote (http://quotes.twu.edu) for computers and related equipment BEFORE you submit a requisition.
-As major providers of information technology to the campus, Office of Technology (ITS) provides assistance in selecting and deploying information technology solutions.
+You MUST get a quote (https://servicecenter.twu.edu) for computers and related equipment BEFORE you submit a requisition.
+As major providers of information technology to the campus, Office of Technology (OoT) provides assistance in selecting and deploying information technology solutions.
 Departments are required to involve Office of Technology in the early phases of projects involving the following:

 - Information technology service contract purchases

 Purchases of computers and computer-related equipment, software, and services are processed following guidelines provided by the State of Texas Department of Information Resources (DIR) and TWU policy 9.19.
 All purchases are consistent with the short- and long-term strategies for information technology services.